 Erin Elyse Burns was raised in Reno, Nevada.
-She earned her BFA from the University of Nevada in 2004.
-She has lived and worked in Basel, Switzerland and Berlin, Germany and has exhibited her work widely.
-She completed her MFA at the University of Washington in 2009 and currently resides in Seattle where she teaches at the University of Washington and North Seattle College.
+She earned her BFA from the University of Nevada, has lived and worked in Basel, Switzerland and Berlin, Germany and has exhibited her work internationally.
+She completed her MFA at the University of Washington and currently resides in Seattle where she is Foundations Studio Faculty at Cornish College of the Arts.

 Burns’ artwork occupies territory between image, performance and artifact.
 The content of her artwork is often influenced by an attraction to overwhelming landscapes.
 She is often cast as a solitary figure within these environments in order to create experiences that evoke a sense of the picturesque, the humorous, the vulnerable and the absurd.
 She creates objects that are given life and context when activated in front of the camera.
 Concepts of private ritual, identity, physicality and fascinations with the process of learning and failure persist within her work.

 Fall Equinox: Hungry Ghosts Indianapolis Museum of Art

 Experimental Video and Music by Berner, Burns, and Evans – Chapel Performance Space at Good Shepherd Center, Seattle The SoundScroll, Eric Scribner

 Gallery4Culture Exhibit Highlights Fascination (Fear) with Water Blog4Culture, Sara Edwards

 The Unbearable Lightness of Being, Choices We Must Make Or Does it Matter Anyway?
 2009 UW MFA Catalog, Carol Adelman

 Daintily Dizzy Reno News and Review, Miranda Jesch